 2. Can A2 be nitrided?

 Yes.
-Nitriding produces a hard surface layer that improves wear and fatigue life with minimal distortion.
-Common for mould inserts and sliding components.
+Nitriding is a common way to enhance the surface of A2 tool steel.
+It produces a very hard surface layer that significantly improves wear resistance and fatigue life with minimal dimensional distortion.
+This is ideal for mold inserts and sliding machine components.

 3. What hardness can A2 reach?

-4. Is A2 better than D2 for mould cores?
+4. Is A2 better than D2 for mold cores?

 5. What heat treatment should be used for large dies?